supermlorg/superml-java/docs/quick-start.md

 # Quick Start Guide

-Get up and running with SuperML Java 2.0.0 in just a few minutes!
-This guide will walk you through setting up the framework, training your first model with AutoML, and creating professional visualizations.
+Get up and running with SuperML Java 2.1.0 in just a few minutes!
+This guide will walk you through setting up the framework, training your first model with AutoML, deep learning capabilities, and creating professional visualizations.

 ## 🚀 5-Minute Quickstart with AutoML & Visualization